-Pyrethrin insecticides are naturally derived from the chrysanthemum (“mum”) flower, and pyrethroids are the synthetic versions.
-The formulations of these products vary in concentration, synergists, and carriers depending on their intended use, which may include:
+Pyrethrin insecticides are naturally derived from the chrysanthemum (“mum”) flower, and pyrethroids are the synthetic (artificial) versions of this chemical.
+Pyrethrins are rarely found in products we use on a day-to-day basis, however pyrethroids are very commonly found in products around the home for insect control.
+The formulations of these products depend on their intended use and vary in concentration, additional ingredients (synergists), and carriers.
+Some intended uses include:

-- Home and outdoor yard and garden insecticides (these typically come in liquids, sprays and foggers)
+- Home and outdoor yard and garden insecticides (these typically come in liquids, sprays, granules, and foggers)

-Whether or not a pyrethrin or pyrethroid product is toxic depends on the animal species involved, as well as the concentration, synergists and carriers used in the product.
-The use of pyrethrins/pyrethroids is very safe in dogs; however, cats and fish are very sensitive to pyrethrins/pyrethroids.
+Whether or not a pyrethrin or pyrethroid product is toxic, depends on the animal species involved, as well as the concentration, synergists, and carriers used in the product.
+The use of pyrethrins/pyrethroids is generally very safe in dogs; however, cats and fish are very sensitive to these products.

-Fish are so sensitive that they may die from even the smallest exposure, so be sure to cover aquarium tanks (with something non-porous like plastic wrap) or remove the tanks from an area you’ll be treating with a product containing a pyrethrin or pyrethroid (e.g., foggers, sprays, etc.).
-Likewise, if you apply a topical flea and tick preventative or treatment onto your dog, do not allow him to jump into a body of water where fish may be living (for instance, a koi pond or a neighboring creek) for at least 24-48 hours following application.
+Fish may die from even the smallest exposure, so be sure to cover aquarium tanks (with something non-porous like plastic wrap) or remove the tanks from an area you will be treating with a product containing a pyrethrin or pyrethroid.
+Likewise, if you apply a topical flea and tick preventative or treatment onto your dog, do not allow him to jump into a body of water where fish may be living for at least 24-48 hours following application.

 How do dogs become exposed to pyrethrin/pyrethroid insecticides?